SalmanIyad/Online-Book-Review/README.md

 ---

 ## API Documentation

-سشيتبلا مشنتسيبكخ شاسيكخب ىلاشخ سيبنشتىسينت شسينبتىش نمسيتبلانمشتسيىب منشتسيىب For a complete guide on using the API, visit our detailed [API Documentation](https://documenter.getpostman.com/view/28416524/2s9YBxacHG).
+For a complete guide on using the API, visit our detailed [API Documentation](https://documenter.getpostman.com/).

 ---